Physical Therapy for Advanced Multiple Sclerosis

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is task-oriented physical therapy safe for people with multiple sclerosis?
+What prior data suggests that this physical therapy is safe for individuals with severe multiple sclerosis?

 Herbert Karpatkin